The Park and the Horses of Marly

 During the walk:

-- Esplanade du Tapis Vert (2): beautiful view from a "summit" point to the Terrasse de l'Abreuvoir.
+- Esplanade du Tapis Vert (2): a lovely view from a ‘summit’ point down to the Terrasse de l’Abreuvoir.

-- Castle ruins (3) and (5): these ruins are not spectacular as they are limited to paving on the ground indicating the location of the castle.
-The same applies to the ruins of the guest pavilions, a little further on (5).
+- Castle ruins (3) and (5): these ruins are not spectacular as they consist merely of paving on the ground marking the site of the castle.
+The same applies to the remains of the guest pavilions, just before (5).

 - The Grand Miroir between (3) and (4), a beautiful water feature.

-- The Drinking Trough (4): a basin below the terrace where the Horses of Marly are located.
-Note, shortly after the second group of statues, on the left, a reproduction of a 1876 painting by Sisley depicting this basin under a white frost.
+- The Abreuvoir (4): a pond below the terrace where the Chevaux de Marly are located.
+Note, shortly after the second group of statues, on the left, a reproduction of a 1876 painting by Sisley depicting this pond covered in hoar frost.

 - The Horses of Marly (4).
-These are two groups of statues, each representing a rearing horse held by a man.
-Installed in 1745, they were transferred to the Place de la Concorde in Paris in 1794 and then to the Louvre Museum in 1984.
-The statues visible in Marly are casts, installed in 1985.
+These are two groups of statues, each depicting a rearing horse held by a man.
+Erected in 1745, they were moved in 1794 to the Place de la Concorde in Paris and then, in 1984, to the Louvre Museum.
+The statues visible at Marly are casts, installed in 1985.

-- There are many other statues inspired by Greco-Roman mythology.
+- Numerous other statues inspired by Greco-Roman mythology.

-Before or after your walk: Musée-Promenade (S), which traces the history of the château and the estate.
+Before or after your walk: the Museum Walk (S), which traces the history of the château and the estate.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.